 South-facing roofs are best, followed by southwest, west, southeast, and east.
-It’s not recommend to install solar panels facing more than 10 degrees north of west or east.
+It’s not recommended to install solar panels facing more than 10 degrees north of west or east.
 The northern sky will usually not produce very cost-effective energy from even the most efficient solar panels.
 We do NOT recommend putting solar panels on northern-facing roofs facing from azimuths 285 to 80.

-Most of the time there is enough roof space for all the solar panels you need.
+Most of the time, there is enough roof space for all the solar panels you need.

 Sometimes the roof(s) dictate how many solar panels you can have because of limited space.
-Usually it’s still enough space to let solar wipe out the top and middle-cost tiers of your electric utility bill.
+Usually, it’s still enough space to let solar wipe out the top and middle-cost tiers of your electric utility bill.

 Occasionally, your roof prevents any solar panels from being installed at all, or there’s not enough space to make it worth going solar.
-This usually happens when there are multiple small roofs with multiple angles and azimuths that are designed as such for architectural aesthetics.
+This usually happens when there are several small roofs with multiple angles and azimuths that are designed as such for architectural aesthetics.